Aspects of the commuting graph: Simple groups whose commuting graph is a cograph or a chordal graph

 \subsection{Generalized dihedral groups and generalized quaternion groups}

 In this subsection we show that these groups are AC-groups, so that their commuting graphs are cographs as well as chordal graphs.

-\begin{thm} Let $D(A)$ be the generalized dihedral group as presented in \eqref{gdg}.
+\begin{prop} Let $D(A)$ be the generalized dihedral group as presented in Equation~(\ref{gdg}).
 Then $D(A)$ is an AC-group.
 Hence $\Gamma(D(A))$ is a cograph as well as a chordal graph.
-In particular, the commuting graph of a dihedral group is a cograph as well as a chordal graph. \end{thm}
+In particular, the commuting graph of a dihedral group is a cograph as well as a chordal graph. \end{prop}

 \begin{proof} The centre of $D(A)$ is the subgroup $T$ of $A$ consisting of elements of orders $1$ or $2$.
 If we remove it, then $A\setminus T$ is a clique, and the elements outside $A$ fall into cliques of the form $\langle t,T\rangle\setminus T$ for $t\notin A$; there are no edges between these cliques.
-So the induced subgraph is a disjoint union of complete graphs. \end{proof}
+So the induced subgraph is a disjoint union of complete graphs.
+Now Proposition~\ref{cog-subg} gives the result. \end{proof}

-\begin{thm} Let $Q_{4m}$ be the generalized quaternion group as presented in \eqref{q4m}.
+\begin{prop} Let $Q_{4m}$ be the generalized quaternion group as presented in Equation~(\ref{q4m}).
 Then $Q_{4m}$ is an AC-group.
-Hence $\Gamma(Q_{4m})$ is a cograph as well as a chordal graph. \end{thm}
+Hence $\Gamma(Q_{4m})$ is a cograph as well as a chordal graph. \end{prop}